 Ingredients in Raspberry Chocolate Chip Cookies

-Butter – The recipe calls for 1 cup of butter, which is just less than 2 full sticks.
+Butter – The recipe calls for 1 cup of butter, which is equal to 2 full sticks.
 Make sure that the butter is softened to room temperature before mixing with the other ingredients.
 And for best results, use real butter.

 Sugars – You will need brown sugar and granulated sugar.
 For best results, make sure your brown sugar is fresh.